AmitMandliya/constable-github-action/results.md

 After getting the responses, we performed analysis on them and derived meaningful insights.

-## It vs. Not It
+#### It vs. Not It
 For every experiment, we at first asked the subject to manually evaluate a set of repositories.
-This part of the experiment is "Not It". <\br>
+This part of the experiment is "Not It".  </br>
 Once the manual evaluation is done, we introduced Constable GitHub Action to the subject and asked them to use it of some repositories.
 This part of the experiment is "It".

 ### Materials